 Into the caves of Ostrog Monastery

 Our encounter with the monk (and St. Basil’s remains) was the consequence of doing a very British thing and joining an unsigned queue outside Ostrog’s upper monastery.
-We had presumed the line would lead to the entrance and were proved correct as we stepped under a low doorway into a pathway carved out of rock.
+We had presumed the line would lead to the entrance and were proved correct as we stepped through a low doorway into a pathway carved out of the rock.
 We got suspicious however as we noticed people squeezing past us, on their way back from the front of the queue.

 Lit only by candles, the passageway was dark, restricted and a bit claustrophobic.
 It was deathly quiet.
 We both started to get worried (read as panicked in my case) by what lay ahead; were we meant to bring some kind of offering? will we be turned away not being religious? would God smite us down?

 But God did not smite us down.
 The rest of our experience within the upper monastery and Ostrog as a whole was more how I imagined.
 We admired beautiful stained glass windows and vivid frescos.
-We marvelled at how the structure was built into the rock.
-We explored the picturesque gardens and exclaimed at the stunning view of the Zeta valley.
+We marvelled at how the structure was built into the rock, explored the picturesque gardens and exclaimed at the stunning view of the Zeta valley.
 It got a bit strange again in the lower monastery when we noticed a pair of petrified hands for display under glass.
 No mandatory kissing required here though.

 Overdressed and on an uphill trek